ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Step 6: Add yourself as an administrator
 ________________________________________
-We need to edit the local_settings.py file to add you as an administrator.
+We need to edit the settings.py file to add you as an administrator.
 ::
-  nano local_settings.py
+  nano settings.py

-Then use the arrow keys to scroll all the way to the bottom.
-Insert the following after the last line in the file.
+Then use the arrow keys to scroll to the ADMINS section.
+Insert the following after the last line in the list (and remove the others if desired).
 ::
   ADMINS = (
     ('Your Name', 'you@example.com'),